-With the modeling approach validated, we further use the generalized Maxwell model to explore how resilience depends on linear viscoelastic material properties over a broad range of loading and unloading rates.
-To represent the discrete relaxation spectrum as a continuous curve, a Pearson distribution on a $\log\tau$ scale (blue curve of Fig.~\ref{fig2}c) was fitted and depends on only four parameters: a mean of $\log\bar{\tau} = -8.56$, standard deviation of $\log\sigma = 2.05$, skewness of $\gamma_1 = -0.0847$, and kurtosis of $\beta_2 = 2.55$ (with $\gamma_1=0$ and $\beta_2 = 3$ for a Normal distribution).
+With the modeling approach validated, we further use a 1D linear viscoelastic model to explore how resilience depends on material properties over a broad range of loading and unloading rates.
+To reduce the number of parameters in our model, we represent the discrete relaxation spectrum as a continuous curve and fit a Pearson distribution on a $\log\tau$ scale (blue curve of Fig.~\ref{fig2}c).
+This fit depends on only four parameters: a mean of $\log\bar{\tau} = -8.56$, standard deviation of $\log\sigma = 2.05$, skewness of $\gamma_1 = -0.0847$, and kurtosis of $\beta_2 = 2.55$ (with $\gamma_1=0$ and $\beta_2 = 3$ for a Normal distribution).
 We use this continuous relaxation spectrum (blue curve of Fig.~\ref{fig2}c) with $N = 10^3$ discrete points ($E_i$, $\tau_i$) chosen equally spaced on the $\log\tau$ scale and the corresponding $E_0/E_\infty$ value of $126$ to match the polyurethane elastomer's linear viscoelastic properties as a starting point for the simulations.
 We find two primary properties of the material that shape the resilience response to asymmetric rates: (i) The ratio between the instantaneous modulus $E_0$ and the equilibrium modulus $E_\infty$ and (ii) the breadth of the material's relaxation spectrum characterized by the standard deviation $\log\sigma$.

 To explore how changes in $E_0$ relative to $E_\infty$ change the resilience, we compared the resilience profile of different $E_0/E_\infty$ values represented by a change in the height of the continuous relaxation spectrum with a constant $E_\infty$ (Fig.~\ref{fig3}a).
-At the short and long timescale extremes characteristic of high resilience (yellow squares in panels of Fig.~\ref{fig3}b), we find that $E_0/E_\infty$ does not significantly affect the resilience.
-In contrast, the resilience is significantly impacted by $E_0/E_\infty$ in the regions of low resilience, asymmetric stretching (orange areas in left panel to pink areas in right panel of Fig.~\ref{fig3}b) with a lower resilience for larger values of $E_0/E_\infty$.
+At the short and long timescale extremes characteristic of high resilience (yellow squares in the panels of Fig.~\ref{fig3}b), we find that $E_0/E_\infty$ does not significantly affect the resilience.
+In contrast, the resilience is significantly impacted by $E_0/E_\infty$ in the regions of low resilience, asymmetric stretching (orange areas in the left panel to pink areas in the right panel of Fig.~\ref{fig3}b) with a lower resilience for larger values of $E_0/E_\infty$.
 The resilience in these regions converges to $E_\infty/E_0 \times 100\%$ as the loading and unloading rates become more asymmetric.